American Workers Are Being Over-Exposed to RF Radiation

 This is not a church steeple.
 Inside the circle are coaxial cables, which are a clue that indicates the steeple is actually housing one or more wireless transmitting antennas.

 These roofers are unaware of the dangers while working in close proximity to this seemingly harmless church steeple that is actually a wireless transmission site.
 Since RF radiation is tasteless, odorless and invisible, stealth antennas such as this one provide no warning to workers.

-Signs and Barriers Don't Protect Workers: At many sites, signs, cones and plastic chains are used as an attempt to control access to hazardous areas but do not take into account situations where workers are required to enter into the hazardous area to perform their specific task.
+Signs and Barriers Don't Protect Workers: At many sites, signs, cones and plastic chains are used as an attempt to maintain compliance and control access to hazardous areas but do not take into account situations where workers are required to enter into the hazardous area to perform their specific task.
 As depicted below, a HVAC technician would be working on equipment just inches away from a live antenna.

 Now that you see how hard it is to avoid RF radiation while working on structures hosting wireless transmitting antennas, think of all the workers that can come in contact with these antennas: first responders, roofers, HVAC technicians, electricians, painters, window washers, sheet metal workers, and utility workers among others.